KaihuiLiang/disease_stigma/README.md

 * `training/TrainingPhraser_CleanedUp.py`: Train phrasers on text data for configurable time windows.
 Supports two modes:
   - Single window: Specify `--start-year` and `--year-interval` to train one phraser for that interval.
   - Batch mode: Add `--end-year` to automatically train phrasers for all intervals from `start-year` to `end-year` (inclusive), each of length `year-interval`.
-* `training/TrainingW2V_Booted_CleanedUp.py`: Train bootstrapped Word2Vec models using the phrasers trained for each time window.
+* `training/TrainingW2V_Booted_CleanedUp.py`: Train bootstrapped Word2Vec models for configurable time windows.
+Supports two modes:
+  - Single window: Specify `--start-year` and `--year-interval` to train models for one interval.
+  - Batch mode: Add `--end-year` to automatically train models for all intervals from `start-year` to `end-year` (inclusive), each of length `year-interval`.
+Each interval will use its corresponding phraser model.

 ### Validation
 * `validation/Validating_OverallW2VModels_CleanedUp.py`: Validate an overall Word2Vec model on the WordSim-353 test set and the Google analogy test (`reference_data/questions_words_pasted.txt`).